 On the inside of the building we look for possible problems in the structural components of the buildings, such as support beams, load-bearing walls and environmental tolerances.
 What we often find are issues caused not by the building itself, but by neighboring buildings.
 Settling foundations and construction issues in nearby properties can often affect our client's property without their knowledge.

 We always follow the best strategies from the National Fire Protection Association to minimize the effects of fire and similar hazards in both new and existing structures.
 This includes sprinkler systems, emergency lighting, alarms, smoke barriers, special hazard protection and smoke barriers.

 A review of the most recent changes in the Americans with Disabilities Act will be applied in our inspection to identify any ADA Compliance issues.

-Here at BiltRite Inspections, LLC we take pride in not only conducting the most thorough inspections, but also given our background as builders to provide the best solutions for correcting any violation.
+Here at BiltRite Inspections we take pride in not only conducting the most thorough inspections, but also given our background as builders to provide the best solutions for correcting any violation.
 Buying a commercial property is a large investment and a big step for your business.
-Be sure to safeguard your company by hiring a BiltRite Inspections, LLC inspector today.
+Be sure to safeguard your company by hiring a BiltRite Inspections inspector today.
 Call our office at 904-262-9855 or complete the contact form on this page for an immediate response.